Will Couples Counselling Help My Relationship?

 As with all counselling, a therapist can only help you as much as you’re willing to work for it.
 If one or both of you are skipping sessions, showing up late, or not engaging during sessions, couples counselling will simply not help.

 A couples counsellor can help you find ways to open up that feel safer and more comfortable.
-To learn more about what you can do if you feel like couples counselling isn’t working, check out the article Why Isn't Therapy Working?
+If you feel like you aren't making progress in couples counselling, Why Isn't Therapy Working?

 Choosing to start couples counselling is never easy, but is often worth it.